I’ve always been taught, find the job you want, list all the requirements, and then figure out how to achieve them!

 Case Study: Mark Openshaw, Health and Safety Manager at Octane Holding Group

-NEBOSH spoke to Mark Openshaw, Health and Safety Manager at Octane Holding Group about his experience of how NEBOSH helped him get to where he is today.
+NEBOSH spoke to Mark Openshaw, Health and Safety Manager at Octane Holding Group about his career and how NEBOSH helped him get to where he is today.

 I see you originally started out in sales, what led you to take a qualification in Maritime Studies?